Ben-Elsom/Market_place_T2A2/README.md

 At the start of my project I will work on the tasks that are in the MVP column and then work my way down to "important" and then if I have time "Nice to have"

 The column MVP are for things that I have to have done to have my app working at even the most basic level.
 This included things like; ability to make question, ability to make comments, ability to log in ect.
-I did not include things like building the like button in here as while that is definitely something I want to have in my final project , the app can function at the some basic level without it and just be a questions and answers site.
+I did not include things like building the like button in here as while that is definitely something I want to have in my final project, the app can function at the some basic level without it and just be a questions and answers site.

 Then the column important is for parts of the project that are needed for my project to meet my vision on how I would like my application to function.
 However, if i did not have these features the application would still function at it's most basic level and would meet the definition of a market place app.
 In here I had things like; build like feature, award money to the most liked comment, take the defined amount of money from a users account when they make a comment.